Please ensure Javascript is enabled for purposes of website accessibility

 Through its rapid development and spread in recent decades, Artificial Intelligence (AI) has become something broader than a mere scientific endeavor.
 It shapes our lives and thoughts in multiple ways.
 It has invaded critical and sensitive instances of social interaction and is poised to dominate even more of our social environment.
 From financial transactions and customer evaluations to courts, from daily household routines to medicine, and from romantic relationships to warfare, AI determines—or is poised to determine—the way human life is structured.
 What are the ethical issues raised, and what are the social policies proposed and adopted for the safe and fruitful integration of AI into our society?
 This course aims to offer students a timely picture and sufficient understanding of the current philosophical and social discussion regarding the development and adaptation of AI into crucial embodiments of human activity.
-Furthermore, it aims to equip students with the necessary concept
+Furthermore, it aims to equip students with the necessary conceptual framework to recognize and understand the regulatory aspects of each AI application, as well as to develop critical skills sufficient for evaluating the governance efforts of AI thus far and for formulating fruitful new proposals in the field.

 I. Introduction to basic terminology - First overview of the field known as "Ethics of AI".